sofyanox12/step-race-game/README.md

 - Easy to Learn for Compiled Resources
 - Of Course, for our end-semester's project ✨

+Features :

+- Dice movement based-game.
+- 3 Kinds of Power UPs with each has their own ability.
+- Traps, Power ups, and Object tiles are randomized.
+- Animated idling and movement on character.
+- Some bugs that we don't have time to fix it.

+Enjoy!

 ## Author(s)

 - [Muh.
 Sofyan Daud Pujas](https://www.instagram.com/sofyan.pujas/) - H071211045